westondcrewe/Multibeam/README.md

     python3 python_files/pressure_spike_times.py --pressure_filename data/tidy/pressure_data --time_range 5
     ```
     - Note:
-        - `–pressure_filename` argument is required; it is the path to the clean pressure_data file
+        - `–-pressure_filename` argument is required; it is the path to the clean pressure_data file
-        - `–time_range` argument is optional; it is the number of seconds for which a local mean pressure value is calculated, a factor in the identification of the spike threshold (default=5)
+        - `–-time_range` argument is optional; it is the number of seconds for which a local mean pressure value is calculated, a factor in the identification of the spike threshold (default=5)
         - Pressure spike timestamps are separated by pressure type and time_range (this information is held in the filenames) and saved as JSON files to the `pressure_spike_times/` folder
 4. Once pressure_spikes have been saved, any of the 3 features may be utilized:
     1. `synchronous_arc_clusters.py`